Give a helping hand to the Lower East Side community!

 Packing grocery items for client pick-up.

 Tasks include bending and lifting heavy materials.
 No experience is necessary, and training is provided on site.
-UJC practices recommended social distancing and safety protocols related to COVID-19.
+UJCES practices recommended social distancing and safety protocols related to COVID-19.

 You can join compassionate people in supplying nutritious food to the New York City community.

-DAYS & TIMES: Food pantry assistance is often needed on selected Wednesdays, from 10:00 a.m. - 2:30 p.m., but support on other weekdays and times will be considered.
+Food pantry assistance is often needed on Wednesdays, from 10:00 a.m. - 2:00 p.m., but additional support on Mondays, Wednesdays, or Fridays will be considered.

 About United Jewish Council of the East Side, Inc.